-Line register 2 of a Communications-Pac line is shared by a receive channel and a transmit channel.
+Line register 2 of an adapter line is shared by a receive channel and a transmit channel.
 Moreover, each bit position in line register 2 has only one meaning for both channels.
 Therefore, line register 2 is loaded from LCT byte 20.
-If the receive channel is to be serviced by one CCP and the transmit channel is to be serviced by another CCP-and if simultaneous data transfers will occur over the line either CCP must perform an inclusive OR operation on the contents of LCT byte 20, loading the result into line register 2.
+If the receive channel is to be serviced by one CCP and the transmit channel is to be serviced by another CCP - and if simultaneous data transfers will occur over the line either CCP must perform an inclusive OR operation on the contents of LCT byte 20, loading the result into line register 2.

-Byte Layout: (Typical RS232 Application)
+Byte Layout: (Typical RS232 Application) (Refer also to the appendixes for each individual adapter.)

-0 1 2 3 4 5 6 7 1 DATA SET CONTRO) COMMU VICATIONS-PAC CO NTROL 20 DATA TERMINAL READY REQUEST TO SEND ASYNCHRONOUS SECONDARY CHANNEL TRANSMIT SYNCHRONOUS NEW SYNC ASYNCHRONOUS TRANSMIT SPACE SYNCHRONOUS SPEED SELECT ASYNCHRONOUS TRANSMIT MARK SYNCHRONOUS DIRECT CONNECT LOOP- BACK TEST RECEIVE ON TRANSMIT ON
+0 1 2 3 4 5 6 7

+DATA SET CONTROL NICATIONS PAC CO NTROL

+20 DATA TERMINAL READY REQUEST TO SEND ASYNCHRONOUS SECONDARY CHANNEL TRANSMIT SYNCHRONOUS NEW SYNC ASYNCHRONOUS TRANSMIT SPACE SYNCHRONOUS SPEED SELECT ASYNCHRONOUS TRANSMIT MARK SYNCHRONOUS DIRECT CONNECT LOOP- BACK TEST RECEIVE ON TRANSMIT ON